Beyond Output Matching: Bidirectional Alignment for Enhanced In-Context Learning: Results and Analysis

 \subsection{Analysis}

-\paragraph{Larger Student Model} {We further experiment with a larger student model to verify the effectiveness of \ba.
+\paragraph{Larger Student Model} We further experiment with a larger student model to verify the effectiveness of \ba.
 Specifically, we use Llama 2-13B as the student model and Llama 2-70B as the teacher model.
-We employ QLoRA \cite{dettmers2023qlora} to fine-tune the student model with consideration of computational resource limitations.
-The results averaged over the 5 tasks are reported in Table~\ref{table:large_student_model}, which demonstrate the consistent superiority of \ba\ across model scales.}
+We employ QLoRA \citep{dettmers2023qlora} to fine-tune the student model with consideration of computational resource limitations.
+The results averaged over the 5 tasks are reported in Table~\ref{table:large_student_model}, which demonstrate the consistent superiority of \ba\ across model scales.

 \paragraph{Different Backbone Models} Our experiments and analysis so far use Llama 2 as the backbone model.
-To verify whether the performance gain of \ba\ is consistent across different backbone models, we extend the experiments to the Phi series.
-Specifically, we use Phi-1.5 (1.3B) \cite{li2023textbooks} as the student model and Phi-2 (2.7B) as the teacher model.
-From the average results shown in Table~\ref{tab:diff_backbone}, we can see that \ba\ still outperforms all baseline approaches when using another language model as the backbone, showing its robustness to model types.
+To verify whether the performance gain of \ba\ is consistent across different backbone models, we extend the experiments to Llama 3 \citep{dubey2024llama} and Phi 3 \citep{abdin2024phi}.
+For Llama 3, we use the 8B model as the student and the 70B model as the teacher.
+For Phi 3, we use Phi-3-mini (3.8B) as the student and Phi-3-medium (14B) as the teacher.
+From the average results shown in Table~\ref{tab:diff_backbone}, we can see that \ba\ still outperforms all baseline approaches when using other language models as the backbone, showing its robustness to model types.
+In addition, we show the scalability of \ba\ across more model scales using Qwen-2.5 \citep{yang2024qwen2} in Appendix~\ref{sec:scalability_more_model_scales}.